Piano Sonata No. 2 (Rachmaninoff): Revised edition

 When Rachmaninoff performed the piece at its premiere in Moscow, it was well received.
 However, Rachmaninoff himself was not satisfied with the work and felt that too much in the piece was superfluous.
 Thus, in 1931, he commenced work on a revision.
 Major cuts were made to the middle sections of the second and third movements and all three sections of the first movement, and some technically difficult passages were simplified.

 A performance of the original version lasts approximately 25 minutes, while a performance of the revised version lasts approximately 19 minutes.

 Horowitz's revision

 In 1940, with the composer's consent, Vladimir Horowitz created his own edition which combined elements of both the original and revised versions.
-His edition used more original material than revised throughout all three movements.
+His edition used more original material than the revised version throughout all three movements.
 A performance of the Horowitz revision lasts approximately 22 minutes.